 Benchmarks provides representation before the legislature and state agencies on policy and implementation issues impacting member services and funding.
 Grass roots advocacy, studies to support quality behavioral healthcare services, and proactive legislative work to introduce bills supporting member needs are all a part of the daily and ongoing work of Benchmarks.

-In addition to information shared through workgroups, members benefit from various weekly communications, reports, as well as organization management and training programs conducted at various locations throughout the state and offered at preferred pricing to members of Benchmarks.
+In addition to information shared through workgroups, members benefit from various communications, reports, as well as organization management and training programs conducted at various locations throughout the state and offered at preferred pricing to members of Benchmarks.